 As I wrote in my “Top 5 Tips For Buying the Right Backpacking Pack,” when ultralight backpacking, as you’ll do on a thru-hike, I want a lightweight backpack with minimal features like pockets and zippers.
 Still, I like the convenience of quick access for some items, like a lid, side, and/or hipbelt pockets for snacks, map, sunglasses, and sunblock, and a mesh front pocket where I can stuff a jacket.

 For a top thru-hiker pack, especially if you like Osprey, I suggest you look at the Osprey Exos 58 ($220, 2 lbs.
-8 oz.) or Exos 48 ($200, 2 lbs.
+11 oz.) or Exos 48 ($200, 2 lbs.
 5 oz.), which have been udpated for 2018.
 The women’s version is the Eja 58 and Eja 48, have long ranked among the best ultralight backpacks.
-I’ve used and liked the Exos 58 a lot since it first came out in 2008, including on a four-day, 86-mile backpacking trip in Yosemite National Park, carrying up to 25 pounds, and on a weeklong hut trek in Italy’s Dolomite Mountains.
-(My friend, Todd, is carrying the first generation of the Exos 58 in the Wind River Range in the lead photo, above.)
+I’ve used and liked the Exos 58 a lot since it first came out in 2008, including on a four-day, 86-mile backpacking trip in Yosemite National Park and on a weeklong hut trek in Italy’s Dolomite Mountains, and I more recently took the 2018 version of the Exos 58 on a six-day, 90-minute hike through Glacier National Park.